The London Bucket List: 30+ Must-Do Experiences

 *This ‘London bucket list guide’ post contains affiliate links meaning I might make a small profit if you choose to book at no extra cost to you.
 This helps me to keep providing you with top quality content for free.

-Probably the most iconic sight of London and the top of the London Bucket list.
+Probably the most iconic sight of London and the top of the London Bucketlist.
 No doubt you’ll pass by or see the emblematic Big Ben at some point during your time in London.

 The adjacent House of Parliament are worth checking out too, however, the entrance is restricted and security is tight.
 Recently there was a huge restoration of Big Ben which finished in January 2022, meaning you’re seeing the newly restored, newly cleaned London gem.

 The London Eye is another top attraction that’s simply unmissable from the London skyline and a snapshot of the River Thames would be completely naked without it.
+It’s an absolute London must see, even if it is a little pricey.

-It rotates ever so slowly giving tourists a chance to hop off and on as well as fill their SD cards on the way around.
+It rotates ever so slowly giving tourists a chance to hop off and on as well as fill their camera SD cards on the way around.

 I would personally advise against wasting your time queuing to go on the London Eye unless, of course, it’s really high up on your personal London bucket list.
 The only way to go for a ride on the London Eye is by getting a fast track ticket to beat the queues because they get insane- especially at the weekends.